tokenaussie/project1_BTC_Altcoin_Correlation/README.md

 There was data access issues with limitation of free software.
 Resorted to using a CSV instead.

-During git pushing, our main.ipynb file was written over.
+During git push, our main.ipynb file was written over.
 Luckily we had a backup.
 Although working with various branches sounds simple in theory, in practice it was frustrating.
 Syntax errors were common and often out of our scope of knowledge.